-- the impact of the 53rd week in fiscal year 2020; - changes in underlying operating performance of the Retail segment, including positive same-store sales growth in both Food retail and Drug retail in 2020, 2019 and 2018.
-The Company's financial results for the year ended January 2, 2021 show increased revenue, driven by increased demand for the Company's products, as well as increased cost of merchandise inventories sold.
-In addition, SG&A also increased as a result of the incremental cost of COVID-19 related investments to benefit and protect colleagues and customers; - cost savings and operating efficiencies from Process and Efficiency initiatives and investments in and benefits from strategic initiatives; - fluctuations in the performance of the Financial Services segment including the continued investments in strategic initiatives; - the favourable impact of the repurchase of common shares for cancellation; - the impact of certain adjusting items, including: - the charge related to Glenhuron; - asset impairments, net of recoveries; - ° the impact of healthcare reform on inventory balances; - the Loblaw Card Program; - restructuring and other related costs; - ° the gain or loss on sale of non-operating properties; and - certain prior period items. - negative year-over-year impact from the disposition of gas bar operations; and - negative impact from minimum wage increases and incremental healthcare reform.
+- the impact of the 53rd week in fiscal year 2020; - changes in underlying operating performance of the Retail segment due to COVID-19.
+The Company's financial results for the year ended January 1, 2022 and January 2, 2021 had elevated revenue and cost of merchandise inventories sold when compared to 2019.
+In addition, SG&A increased in 2020 as a result of the incremental cost of COVID-19 related investments to benefit and protect colleagues and customers which have stabilized in 2021: - cost savings and operating efficiencies from Process and Efficiency initiatives and investments in and benefits from strategic initiatives; - fluctuations in the performance of the Financial Services segment including the continued investments in strategic initiatives; - the 2021 reversal of certain commodity taxes accrued; - the favourable impact of the repurchase of common shares for cancellation; - the impact of certain adjusting items, including: - the recovery related to Glenhuron; - restructuring and other related costs; and - the gain or loss on sale of non-operating properties.